CLC-UIowa/SySLite/README.md

 Please use the command to run eas trace example using `bit-vector SyGuS` encoding:

-`./src/Driver.py -n 5 -r t.txt -a bv_sygus -dict -t eas-example/eas.trace`
+`./src/Driver.py -n 5 -r result.txt -a bv_sygus -dict -t eas-example/eas.trace`

 ## Supported Algorithms:
 The tool currently supports a list of algorithms that can be invoked with `-a` option: